 This 100-inch string of multicolor-option LED bulbs is encased in lightweight nylon tubing, making it perfect for campsites with a lot of action (read: lots of kids, pets, or overexcited adults running around).
 If you prefer to centralize your illumination, stuff the string into the pyramidal carrying sack for a makeshift lantern.

 Power Practical Luminoodle Light Rope

-Where string lights provide a gentle, atmospheric glow for your outdoor escapades, rope lights tend to be brighter and more functional.
+While string lights provide a gentle, atmospheric glow for your outdoor escapades, rope lights tend to be brighter and more functional.
 The Luminoodle Light Rope is a durable, waterproof tube of lights that can be hung, strung, stuck, or magnetized just about anywhere.
-The strands come in five- and ten-foot lengths, in both bright white and colored varieties.
+The strands come in five and ten-foot lengths, as well as in bright white and colored varieties.
 Just be sure to have a small USB battery for lantern use as the Luminoodle doesn’t hold a charge on its own.